DineshMahendran-2001/Pricing/README.md

 # Pricing Page

 # Project Description
-This project is a static clone of a pricing page, designed to replicate the layout and visual elements of a typical pricing page found on various websites.
+This project is a static copy of a pricing page, designed to replicate the layout and visual elements of a typical pricing page found on various websites.
 The purpose of this project is to demonstrate my front-end development skills using HTML and CSS.

 # Features
 - Static Design: The project mimics the appearance of a typical pricing page, including different pricing tiers and features.